aragon/dao-templates/kits/agp1/README.md

 For local chains you can use `deploy:deps` scripts to deploy everything needed.

 ### Deploying the kit

+You can use `scripts/deploy_ant.js` to deploy a copy of ANT token to be used with the Kit for testing purposes.

 Local development network:
 ```
 npm run deploy:rpc